tymm/Learning-of-Event-Timelines/README.md

 train.py
 --------

-Parses the dataseet, divides it into training and test set and executes the classification with the best settings I could figure out.
+Parses the dataset, divides it into training and test set and executes the classification with the best settings I could figure out.

 evaluation.py